-Ma'ayanot students produce two full-length productions that are open to the community: a drama or a musical, and Heartbeats: A Night of Song & Dance.
-Participation in theatrical performances allows students to showcase their creative talents, both as actors and as non-actors who are involved in the technical elements of production, such as sound, costume design, lighting, scenery, and stage management.
+Ma'ayanot produces a musical, which takes place during the Fall semester, and a dramatic production, which takes place during the Spring semester.
+Students have the opportunity to audition for either one or both.
+Our students also produce Heartbeats, an annual show of song and dance that is open to the community and raises funds for tzedaka, and takes place in late Spring.
+These performances are always highlights of the school year.
+Participation in theatrical and musical performances allows students to showcase their creative talents, both as actors and as non-actors who are involved in the technical elements of production, such as sound, costume design, lighting, scenery, and stage management.